-If you are trying to push some application in the network where you have macOS, you might need .pkg file rather than .dmg.
+If you are trying to push some applications in the network where you have macOS, you might need .pkg file rather than .dmg.

 In this blog, I have taken the reference for Skype.
-You can follow the same command line for other application.
+You can follow the same command line for other applications.